Properties of hypermassive neutron stars formed in mergers of spinning binaries: Results

-As pointed out in \cite{Baumgarte00bb}, another option to increase the maximum mass is the addition of an extended Keplerian disk.
-Even if the rotation profile is only close to the Keplerian one, it should be possible to create a massive envelope.
-Indeed, we find that the density profile of our HMNS extends to larger radii than the ones of uniformly rotating stars.
-As shown in \Fref{fig:hmns_dens_prof}, the density profiles of uniformly rotating stars with same central density agree well in the core region, but the HMNS extends well beyond the surface of the uniformly rotating stars.
-For lack of saved 3D data we did not quantify the exact amount of mass in those outer parts, however \Fref{fig:hmns_dens_prof} indicates that it is not negligible.
+Without doubt, there is a significant amount of mass in the extended outer layers.
 It is therefore natural to ask how close to Keplerian velocity our profiles are at a given radius.
 To obtain an estimate, we approximate the spacetime as stationary and axisymmetric with respect to the coordinates introduced in \Sref{sec:coordinates}.
 We compute the metric components in the orbital plane using the same averaging as for the ANS rotation profile.
 The angular velocity $\Omega_\mathrm{K}$ of test particles in a corotating circular orbit at each radius is then given by the larger solution of the quadratic equation

 The result, shown in \Fref{fig:hmns_rot_prof}, is that the ANSs have a large envelope moving shortly below Keplerian velocity.
 However, it is difficult to estimate the error of the Keplerian velocity profile due to the non-stationarity of the actual spacetime.
 As a cross-check, we also compare with the equatorial orbital velocity of uniformly rotating models with the same central density and rotation rate as the ANSs (circles in \Fref{fig:hmns_rot_prof}).
 Assuming that the orbital velocities are mainly determined by the dense core, this provides us with a rough, but independent estimate.
 As shown in \Fref{fig:hmns_rot_prof}, it matches the first one surprisingly well.
 Curiously, also the maximum mass Kepler models (red squares in \Fref{fig:hmns_rot_prof}) are located very close to the Kepler profile of the simulation results.